Shuv0123/cloud_computing_with_AWS/ASG_LB_cloudwatch.md

 - do regualr health checks of instances
 - high availability across zones

+## Benefits of Elastic Load Balancer
+- ELB is a manged load Balancer which means:
+  - AWS gurantees that it will be working
+  - AWS will take care of upgardes, maintanence and high availability
+- Even though ALB is less expensive, however it takes a lot more effort on your end to maintain or integrate new updates

 ## Listener Group
 A listener is a process that check for connection requests using the protocol and port that you configure.
 The rules that you define for a listener determine how the load balancer routes requests to its registered targets.